Monogramm/autodiscover-email-settings/README.md

 This service is created to autodiscover your provider email settings.

 It provides IMAP/SMTP Autodiscover capabilities on Microsoft Outlook/Apple Mail, Autoconfig capabilities for Thunderbird, and Configuration Profiles for iOS/Apple Mail.
+A simple support page is also available at the root of the autodiscover domain.

 ### DNS settings